Allisonwonderlax13/https-github.com-obsproject-obs-studio./Service-Submission-Guidelines.md

 Commits must be prefixed with `rtmp-services: ` and should be in present-tense.
 In General `rtmp-services: Add <service name>` is sufficient when adding a new service.
 When updating you may specify what is being updated, for example `rtmp-services: Update <service name> recommendations` or `rtmp-services: Update <service name> ingests`.

-When making the PR be sure to follow the PR guidelines outlines in the PR template.
+When making the PR be sure to follow the PR guidelines outlined in the PR template.

 # JSON Format Reference